cdorst/MicroserviceMesh/README.md

 #### Layers

-Each `Layer` of Elements extends the `DbContext` base.
+Each `Layer` of Entities extends the `DbContext` base.

 #### Blocks

 Each `Block` contains Layers.

-Microservice mesh solutions are generated for blocks or stacks of blocks of layered data-element declarations.
+Microservice mesh solutions are generated for blocks or stacks of blocks of layered data-entity declarations.

 ### Trees of Branched Stacks